 Did you know:

-- February is the only month to have a length of less than 30 days!
-Though it’s usually 28 days, February is 29 days in leap years.
+- February is the only month to have a length of fewer than 30 days!
+Though it’s usually 28 days, February is 29 days long in leap years.

 - January and February were the last two months to be added to the Roman calendar (c.
 713 BC); originally, winter was considered a month-less period.